Ottoman yacht Sultaniye: Service history

 During the Russo-Turkish War of 1877–1878, Sultaniye was used as a transport vessel supporting operations at Batumi in the eastern Black Sea.
 On the night of 12 May 1877, Russian torpedo boats launched from the support ship Velikit Knjaz Konstantin passed through the naval mine barrier outside the harbor and hit Sultaniye with a torpedo, though the weapon failed to detonate and the ship was not damaged.
 After the Ottoman crew raised the alarm, the Russian vessels fled the harbor.
 Sultaniye continued to support the Ottoman forces in Batumi until just before the armistice ended the fighting on 31 January 1878; the terms of the agreement required the Ottomans to surrender Batumi.
 Earlier in January, as Russian forces approached the Ottoman capital through the Balkans, several vessels began transporting a reserve army from Dedeagac to Gelibolu; Sultaniye and the ironclad warship Osmaniye joined the operation and carried the last elements of the army on 31 January.

 Sultan Murad V, who had come to power in 1876 after Abdulaziz was deposed, distrusted the navy and left it chronically underfunded.
 The ships of the fleet saw little activity and their crews were poorly trained.
-Sultaniye was laid up in 1905 in Izmir and saw no further active service.
-In October 1911, after the start of the Italo-Turkish War, the garrison at Izmir prepared to scuttle the ship to block the harbor entrance.
-After they loaded the ship with stone, they sank her at the harbor entrance outside Izmir on 20 April 1912, along with the transport vessel Izmir.
+Sultaniye was laid up in 1905 in İzmir and saw no further active service.
+In October 1911, after the start of the Italo-Turkish War, the garrison at İzmir prepared to scuttle the ship to block the harbor entrance.
+After they loaded the ship with stone, they sank her at the harbor entrance outside İzmir on 20 April 1912, along with the transport vessel İzmir.
 The defenses were later strengthened with a barrage of mines.
-Ironically, the Italian participation in the Triple Alliance with the German and Austro-Hungarian Empires prevented them from directly attacking the Ottoman provinces in Anatolia, and Austro-Hungarian pressure had already forced the Italians to abandon a blockade of Ionia.
+Ironically, the Italian participation in the Triple Alliance with the German and Austro-Hungarian empires prevented them from directly attacking the Ottoman provinces in Anatolia, and Austro-Hungarian pressure had already forced the Italians to abandon a blockade of Ionia.